kelvinchua1099-alt/DUET_v0/README.md

 ---

-## Other documents
+## License

-- `CLAUDE.md` — the training pipeline and eight disciplines that fail silently
-- `docs/probe_protocol.md` — run settings for the layer probe
-- `docs/design_experiments.md` — the measurements behind each design decision

 MIT.
-The DINOv2 weights carry their own licence terms.
+The DINOv2 weights are subject to their own license terms.